Complexity of Python Operations

 For problem 2, the author came to a conclusion that, the brutal loop through the $N$ values for $K$ times, performs better than a heap based solution.
 It violates my intuition.

-The questionable part is the cost of building a heap: $O(N LogN)$.
-The cost of heapsort is the same, and by heapsorting an array, all the elements are sorted.
+is the same, and by heapsorting an array, all the elements are sorted.
 Then why should we perform an operation, that is close to heapsort, to find top $K$ elements?

 I will discuss this in another blog Solve Biggest K Problem By Heap, In Right Way